 Are inflatable life jackets reusable?

 Inflatable life jackets are not ideal for water sports such as skiing, tubing, and wakeboarding.
 They require regular checks by the user to ensure they’re still in good condition.

-Inflatable life jackets have their limitations but can be used safely if precautions are taken when using them for certain activities like surfing, where waves might get rough enough to make flipping over possible at any moment.
+Inflatable life jackets have limitations but can be used safely if precautions are taken for specific activities like surfing, where waves might get rough enough to make flipping over possible.

 What is a manually inflatable life jacket?

-Manual inflatable PFDs have a straightforward design and are popular for kayaking because of the concern that you could flip over while fishing and wind up in the water.
+Manual inflatable PFDs have a straightforward design and are famous for kayaking because of the concern that you could flip over while fishing and wind up in the water.

 You can pull on this cord to trigger an air cylinder to fill with CO2 gas.